active-group/reacl-c/doc/intro.md

 In Reacl-c, the user interface is defined by an *Item*.

-All items have an optional *visual appearance*, consisting of one or more DOM nodes (elements or text).
+All items have an implicit *state*, an optional *visual appearance*, consisting of one or more DOM nodes (elements or text), and some *behaviour*, like how they initialize their state.
 Items without a visual appearance, are called invisible.

 The `reacl-c/dom` namespace contains functions that construct items with a visual appearance, while the functions from `reacl-c/core` that